 Other issues include ineffectiveness of existing youth programs and lack of data to validate or invalidate the efficacy of current and potential youth-focused initiatives.
 Irving stated that she and other officials have directed an “inordinate amount” of funds towards youth programs with “no return on their investment.”
 In other words, there is not enough empirical information to indicate the best way to tackle youth violence.

 Irving told the audience that Get In Chicago focuses on three specific areas as they target Chicago’s youth: mental health, mentoring and parent leadership.
 To develop these areas, Get In Chicago funds programs that it can quantitatively and qualitatively evaluate so that it can be certain of positive impact.
 Such evaluations include low cost program evaluations based on information such as individuals’ legal violations, grades and school attendance.
 Get In Chicago also incorporates outside organizations to evaluate their programs, which Irving said is important in order to ensure results and continuity throughout the partnership.

-We thank Reverend Cunningham for his insightful talk, and hope to continue to work with him and everyone in the Niagara community to encourage further dialogue between faith and science.
+We thank Toni Irving for her insightful talk, and hope to continue to work with her and everyone in the Niagara community to end youth violence.